folkertvanheusden/qamh/README.md

 This design is released under the CC0 license, but do with it whatever you want.

-When cloning this repo, use "--recurse-submodules" as it contains submodules.
+Clone this repo using "--recurse-submodules" as it contains submodules.

 Please note: this is work in progress.
-At the point of writing this (October 7, 2023) the design was not tested only a bit (on a breadboard).
+At the point of writing this (October 7, 2023) the design was not tested.

 ![front](imgs/qamh_0.1_front.jpg "front")